 Do you really care how thin your laptop is?
 When the difference is just a couple millimeters here or there?
 Well, HP is hoping you do, because the new Spectre 13 lightweight laptop, what could very well be one of the best ultrabooks to hit the market, is being marketed as the thinnest laptop on the market, even slimmer than the latest MacBook Air and other competitive models.
+If you’d rather have a laptop with a slightly larger screen, take a look at our Sony 15 inch Vaio Series 15 laptop review too.

 Let’s be honest: At this point it really doesn’t matter, it’s just a way to boast for marketing materials.
 While HP’s newest offering does have a razor-thin design and complementary blade-like style, the average consumer doesn’t care that much.
 And all the focus on how thin the Spectre 13 is undermines some of the other, more laudable qualities of this laptop and its 13-inch screen.
+If you’d rather have a tablet instead of a laptop, you might want to read our HP Split X-2 review too.

 First, don’t let the MacBook comparisons fool you, there isn’t much similar between these laptops except for their size.
 The Spectre 13 is a more traditional type of computer, with an HD screen and a choice between powerful Intel Core i5 and i7 processors, both of which are faster than what most ultra-light laptops are capable of.
 You can choose RAM all the way up to 8GB, and up to 512GB of PCIe SSD storage.